Pryancito/zeusircd/gc/README.md

 ## The C++ Interface to the Allocator

 The Ellis-Hull C++ interface to the collector is included in the collector distribution.
-If you intend to use this, type `./configure --enable-cplusplus; make` (or `make -f Makefile.direct c++`) after the initial build of the collector is complete.
+If you intend to use this, type `make c++` after the initial build of the collector is complete.
 See gc_cpp.h for the definition of the interface.
 This interface tries to approximate the Ellis-Detlefs C++ garbage collection proposal without compiler changes.

 Very often it will also be necessary to use gc_allocator.h and the allocator declared there to construct STL data structures.
 Otherwise